Mario Miranda: Beyond cartooning

 Besides cartooning, Miranda's murals are present on various buildings in Goa and other parts of India.
 Late in life he took to paintings which received wide response.

 Over the years, he published several books, including Laugh it Off, Goa with Love, and Germany in Wintertime.

-Besides his own books, he illustrated books by Dom Moraes (A Journey to Goa), Manohar Malgonkar (Inside Goa) and Mario Cabral e Sá (Legends of Goa).
+Besides his own books, he illustrated books by Dom Moraes (A Journey to Goa), Manohar Malgonkar (Inside Goa) and Mario Cabral e Sa (Legends of Goa).
 He also illustrated many children's books, including Dul-Dul, The Magic Clay Horse (1968), The Adventures of Pilla the Pup (1969), and Lumbdoom, The Long-Tailed Langoor (1968), all written by Uma Anand and published by India Book House, Mumbai, under its Echo imprint.
 He also illustrated for Balbharati textbooks by MSBTPCR in the 1970s.

 In 1951, he collaborated with Sanskrit scholar Jose Pereira and IAS officer Alban Couto (Maria Aurora Couto's husband) to publish a special issue of Marg on Goan art and culture.

+Miranda was the creative assistant during the filming of The Sea Wolves.

 He loved to travel and listening to music and it was his ambition to experiment further with water colours and to write memories of his early years in Goa, on retirement.
 He was not able to fulfil these two latter ambitions.

 In the 1990s, Rushi Yazdegardi (then owner) of Café Mondegar asked Mario Miranda to draw murals (cartoons) on two opposite walls.
 Both walls have different themes.
 Whilst one wall is dedicated to the Life in Mumbai, the other wall is dedicated to Atmosphere in the Café.